SzymkowskiDev/pandas-cookbook/README.md

 * Series is created with the pd.Series() method
 * pd.Series() method takes list or dictionary as data argument
 * Elements in a series are labelled
-* By default labells are integers 0, 1, 2, ...
+* By default labels are integers 0, 1, 2, ...
 * To make custom labels you must provide a second "index" argument to the pd.Series() method
 * If pd.Series() is fed with a dictioanry, then keys become labels